Bhoot – Part One: The Haunted Ship: Plot

 Prithvi comes to believe that the girl he saw is Meera and that she has been possessed by the ghost for 11 years.
-He brings his findings to Joshi who advises him to identify the ghost; Riaz is wary, knowing this is well beyond their duty.
+He brings his findings to Joshi who advises him to identify the ghost; Riaz is wary, realising this is well beyond their duty.
 Prithvi learns that the crew of the ship committed suicide, except for Meera and her mother, and grows suspicious of an unidentified man amongst the crew.
 Prithvi and Riaz meet the mother, Vandana (Meher Vij), and play the video of Meera's birthday party.
 Vandana reveals that the Sea-Bird was involved in drug smuggling and other illegal activities and that the unknown man, Amar, stopped her from committing suicide after the captain had assaulted her.
-Vandana says that she and Amar fell in love and planned to flee, recording the captain's illegal activities to expose him, but that Amar was caught and died following torture.
+Vandana says that she and Amar fell in love and planned to flee, recording the captain's illegal activities to expose him, but then Amar was caught and died following torture.

 In order to free Meera, Vandana agrees to show the shipping officers a secret room on the ship.
 Along with Joshi, they go to the ship the night before it is to be towed away.
 They fight the ghost, and during the encounter, it is revealed that Vandana killed Amar to save herself.
-Vandana and Joshi are killed, and Riaz spills the diesel fuel.
+Vandana and Joshi are killed, and Riaz spills diesel fuel.
 Prithvi finds the secret room where Amar's corpse is hanging.
 He burns the body, dispelling the ghost.
 Prithvi rescues Meera and they escape through the hole in the ship.

 In the epilogue, Prithvi teaches Meera how to eat noodles.
-In an additional scene in the mid-credits, a black figure is seen moving around Prithvi's home.
+In a post-credits scene, a black figure is seen moving around Prithvi's home.